 If you allow it to, your spouse’s alcoholism will take over your life.
 In fact, in a 2013 study by the University of Buffalo in New York and supported by the National Institute on Alcohol Abuse and Alcoholism, it was found that 50% of all marriages that involve one alcoholic spouse end in divorce.

 There is nothing you can do to change your spouse’s alcoholism.
 That type of change has to come from within him or her.

 However, what you can do is make sure you’re taking good care of yourself.
 Invest in your relationships with other people, with your children, and with your extended family members.
-Treat yourself to something you enjoy on occasion in order to give yourself a break from the turmoil at home, such as a pedicure or a night out at the movies with friends.
+Treat yourself to something you enjoy on occasion in order to give yourself a break from the turmoil at home.
+For instance, get a pedicure or enjoy a night out at the movies with friends.
 Doing these things will give you the stamina and resolve you need during this difficult time.

 4. Have a simple, honest discussion but do it the right way

 It’s good to talk about how your spouse’s alcoholism is affecting you, and your marriage, but make sure you choose your words carefully.

 Statements that begin with “You always…” or “You make it hard to…” are only going to make your spouse defensive.
 Instead, choose “I” statements to convey how you feel, such as, “I’m having a difficult time sleeping at night because of the late nights you’re keeping.”
 Be gentle, but be firm in your statements.
 Above all, don’t become angry or accusing.